Leave a Lasting Legacy with Estate Planning

 While wills and trusts are both used to pass assets on to beneficiaries, there are distinct differences:

 An attorney who specializes in estate planning knows the myriad ins and outs of tax and estate laws.
-He or she can draft living trusts, help you minimize or avoid estate taxes, and work alongside your financial advisor to ensure that everything you worked your whole life to leave to your family is safe from creditors.
+He or she can draft living trusts, help you minimize or avoid estate taxes, and work alongside your financial advisor to ensure your plans are designed to help protect your legacy from creditors.

 A will is a legal document detailing how you would like to disburse property to heirs after your death.
 Without a will, the disbursements will be made according to state law and might not be according to what you would want.
 In a will, you can name the person who will manage and settle your estate (also called an executor).
 If you have not named an executor, the court will appoint someone.
 If you have minor children or dependents, a will enables you to name a legal guardian.
 And like an executor, if you do not appoint a guardian, the state will appoint one for you.